JaimeLynSchatz/hackers-map/opw-app-draft.md

 The Wikimaps project seeks to draw together data from the OpenStreetMap and OpenHistoricalMaps projects to enable users to view maps backward through the 4th dimension: time.
 (Allowing users to view maps that reach forward in the 4th dimension is, sadly, out of the scope of this project. ;)

-As a summer intern, I hope to work with the team to accomplish the following:

 Deliverables

 The entire project has three main modules:

-1. Develop a time slider that allows users to select the time frame for the map to be viewed.
-2. Create meta-data hooks in the mapping system
+1. Enhance the iD and The_Rails_Port so that a javascript time/date slider can be added to control the time period that is of interest.

+2. Enhance the ID and The_Rails_Port so that meta-data hooks are added to the code that allow for custom deployments of both software.
+The intent is to support their use as dedicated user interfaces to certain applications (such as medieval walking path editing) while still using a generic data source.

+3. Modify the Mapnik tile renderer to handle Key:start_date and Key:end_date.

+As a summer intern, I hope to work with the team to accomplish the following:

 April 21 - May 18: On-ramping, project investigation time
 May 18 - May 24: Prepare outline/draft of Hacker's Map